Rohan04012000/Bank_details/README.md

 ## The sequence through which this assignment was solved is as follows:
 1. Created Flask app instance.
 2. Loaded CSV data into Pandas DataFrame.
-3. Defined a GET endpoint "/get_bank_details".
+3. Defined a POST endpoint "/get_bank_details".
 4. Checked request method.
 5. Retrieved "branch" parameter from request payload.
 6. Validated existence of branch parameter.